complexorganizations/ipengine-dev/.github/README.md

 ### Paid Plans
 ```
 Scan a (IP|Hostname) for open port
-Test if host is reachable
+Test if host is reachable on certain port
 ```